Get

 Is Benadryl Safe to Use in Pregnant Dogs?

 It is unknown if Benadryl should be used in pregnant animals.
-As a precaution, this should be avoided if possible.
+As a precaution, it should be avoided if possible.

 Should I Use the Veterinary Diphenhydramine, Vetadryl, Instead of Benadryl?

 Either product can be used.
-In some cases, dosing with Vetadryl may be more convenient due to available doses.
+However, due to the available doses, dosing with Vetadryl may be more convenient in some cases.

 Should Diphenhydramine Be Given Every 8 or 12 hours?